kiosc-france/teleport/rfd/0153-resource-guidelines.md

 [Bool vs. Enum vs. String](https://cloud.google.com/apis/design/design_patterns#bool_vs_enum_vs_string).
 There have been several occasions in the past where a particular field was not flexible enough which prevented behavior from being easily extended to support a new feature.

+All properties defined in the `spec` of a resource MUST only be modifed by the owner/creator of the resource.
+For example, if a resource is created via `tctl create`, then any fields within the `spec` MUST not be altered dynamically by the Teleport process.
+When Teleport automatically modifies the `spec` during runtime it causes drift between external IaC.
+If a resource has properties that are required to be modified dynamically by Teleport, a separate `status` field should be added to the resource to contain them.
+These fields will be ignored by IaC tools during their reconcilliation.

 ### API